 - Multiple daily meetings with key stakeholders with no margin to work

 One day, I was sitting in a meeting, and someone presented a priorities 2 x 2 grid.
 I’d seen the concept before but never used it.
-The presenter showed how the grid helped segment initiatives and prioritized them based on levels of urgency and importance:
+The presenter showed how the grid helped segment initiatives and prioritize them based on levels of urgency and importance:

-- High Importance/High Urgency: The work that matters most.
-Do these first
+- High Importance/High Urgency.
+The work that matters most.
+Do these first.

-- High Importance/Low Urgency: Valuable work that can be added to the daily routine
+- High Importance/Low Urgency.
+Valuable work that can be added to the daily routine.

-- Low Importance/High Urgency: Complete these quickly or delegate
+- Low Importance/High Urgency.
+Complete these quickly or delegate.

-- Low Importance/Low Urgency: Low-value work that should be eliminated if possible
+- Low Importance/Low Urgency.
+Low-value work that should be eliminated if possible.

 The light bulb went off in my head.
 I realized that I needed to go back to a very fundamental practice that I’d ignored – prioritization.
 Then, I blocked out some white space on my calendar to think and walk through the priorities grid.
 I identified areas where I could invest my time, leverage my strengths and make a difference.
-Once the grid was complete, I shared it with my manager who loved it.
+Once the grid was complete, I shared it with my manager, who loved it.
 We agreed to use the document during our weekly 1:1s as our discussion focal point.
 We’d align on the priorities and what could fall off the to-do list.

 I’ve since moved into another role.
 Recently, I ran into one of my former Strategic Merchandising Team members.
 She smiled and asked me if I remembered the priorities grid.
 I nodded “yes,” and she told me that she still uses it today – a very gratifying moment for me.